syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-positioning.md

 ### Absolute relative positioning

-Along with the relative positioning additionally SfPopupLayout allows to add the absolute relative position by using the following method.
+The SfPopupLayout can be displayed at an absolute x, y coordinate from the relative position of the specified view by using the following method.

-By using absolute relative position pop-up content can be shown at the desired point depends on the relative position.

 #### SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)

-To open the SfPopupLayout in specific X,Y coordinates depends on the relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` property as in the following code sample.
+To open the SfPopupLayout in the specific x, y coordinate relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` method.

-To open the SfPopupLayout relative to a view without absolute position, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x position,y position)` property by passing X,Y coordinates as 0.

 {% tabs %}
 {% highlight c# %}